Turkish election: Here's how an opposition win could impact EU ties

 It could also have repercussions on the country's stance toward Russia.

-Ankara’s relations with NATO allies have soured over the past few years due, in part, to tensions over Turkiye’s growing ties with Russia.
+Ankara’s relations with NATO allies have soured over the past few years due, in part, to tensions over Turkey’s growing ties with Russia.

 Erdoğan has conducted a diplomatic "balancing act" since Russia invaded Ukraine, opposing Western sanctions on Russia and maintaining close ties with Moscow while at the same time sending drones to Kyiv.

-Marc Pierini, a former EU Ambassador to Turkiye also agrees that some things won't be easy to change no matter the winner of the elections.
+Marc Pierini, a former EU Ambassador to Turkey also agrees that some things won't be easy to change no matter the winner of the elections.

 ... with the Eastern Mediterranean tensions